 The gain reduction meter is a very important visual tool for evaluating the operation of the compressor in addition to what your ears tell you.
 A lot of devices make use of sometimes more, sometimes less precise VU meters.
-But because of the inertia of the needle these meters are only useful with moderate time parameters.
+Because of the inertia of the needle these meters are only useful with moderate time parameters.

 Another popular form of meter is the LED chain.
-Unfortunately it has a disadvantage, too: When the standard driver units are used, the change between two values always happens abruptly.
+Unfortunately it has a disadvantage, too: When the standard driver units are used, the change between two values happens abruptly.
 A single LED in the chain can therefore only show an imprecise value in a defined interval.
 Hectic flicker indicates that the actual value must be somewhere in between.

-This means a true analog way of showing the operation of the compressor: Very fast, but with smooth transitions.
+This means a true analog way of showing the operation of the compressor: very fast, but with smooth transitions.
 The user gets an important tool for precise gain reduction monitoring – finally the relationship between acoustic and visual perception feels just right.